How we guarantee your electricity is 100% green

-Imagine a shared office biscuit cupboard (the National Grid), constantly stocked with around 70% fig rolls (turgid, taste like they're 1000 years old even if brand new – fossil fuels) and 30% jaffa cakes (sunny, benevolent – renewables).
+Imagine a shared office biscuit cupboard (the UK grid), constantly stocked with around 70% fig rolls (turgid, taste like they're 1000 years old: the fossil fuels of the biscuit world, clearly) and 30% jaffa cakes (sunny, benevolent – renewables).

 The biscuits are all sourced by a few generous souls in the office who can be convinced to do the shop run, stocking the cupboard with people’s personal orders as well as a bikkies for everybody.
 They’re the generators.
 The office biscuit-eaters are energy suppliers.
 They're free to take biscuits, or add them, to the cupboard.
 But either way they have to pay for what they eat.

 Some will only eat jaffa cakes, as they want the best for themselves and the people around them.
 Others absentmindedly chew through whatever biscuit is available when they’re peckish, eating a combination of fig rolls and jaffa cakes.
 Mostly fig rolls.
 We want better for these people.

 Say you’re an office biscuit eater, and a strict jaffa cake purist (like us!)
 There’s a few ways you can guarantee you a) get your biscuits, b) pay for them and c) make sure everyone knows you’d never touch a fig roll.

 - guess how many biscuits you’ll eat in the next week and pay a kind soul to add the biscuits to the cupboard for you (a Power Purchase Agreement, essentially)

 - buy your own biscuits, avoiding the cupboard all together (equivalent to building your own generators), or…